Enter a search term above and press Enter to start the search. Press Esc to cancel.

 As of 2017

-In the media, city dwellers sometimes read about the fears of SVP voters regarding wolves.
-"People no longer dare to leave their houses, and certainly not go into the woods with children," lament hobby sheep breeders, cattle farmers, or hobby hunters in the media.
+In the media, city dwellers also read about SVP voters' fears of the wolf.
+“People no longer dare to leave the house, let alone take children into the forest,” cry hobby sheep farmers, livestock farmers, and hobby hunters in the media.

-Last year, 1,706 grazing animals were killed by wolves in Switzerland, most of them in unprotected areas!
-There are those responsible for this failure to protect livestock – and it certainly isn't the wolf.
-We must adapt to nature, not the other way around.
+Last year, 1,706 grazing animals were killed by wolves in Switzerland — most of them in an unprotected environment!
+Those responsible for this failure to implement herd protection can be identified — and it is certainly not the wolf.
+One must adapt to nature, not the other way around.

-In Switzerland, there are far too many farm animals that are exploited, mistreated, and mutilated.
-Because of these animals, the entire country is disfigured by fences, which massively disrupts the habitat of wildlife and people.
+Switzerland has far too many livestock animals that are exploited, mistreated, and mutilated.
+Because of these livestock, the entire country is disfigured with fences, which massively disrupts the habitat of wildlife and people.

-Where the wolf hunts, the forest and biodiversity grow.
+Where the wolf hunts, the forest grows and so does biodiversity.

 You can help all animals and our planet with compassion.
-Choose compassion on your plate and in your glass.
+Choose empathy on your plate and in your glass.
 Go vegan.

 Support our work